IrvHenri/note-it/README.md

 ## Motivation

 I thought what better way to learn more about arrays and data sets than to create a note taking app?
-In my most challenging project thus far, I took a deeper dive into DOM manipulation , event listeners and working with classes.
+I use Google Keep quite often and so I wanted to try and make a clone!
+I took a deeper dive into DOM manipulation, event listeners and working with classes.

 ## Tech Stack
 - HTML